bormind/TestKitchen/README.md

 ## Why
 To highlight an importance of keeping test isolated - independent of actions that are not part of the testing scenario
 ## How
-In our scenario Class is a `KitchenViewController` and it has five methods:
+`KitchenViewController` is a buiseness logic Class.
+It has five methods:
 ```Swift
 //Initialization function
 startTheDay()